Teradata/product-help/IMC/Tickets/Tickets.md

 Tickets you create in the Console are no different than those you create in the Service Portal.
 The Console just provides a streamlined way to manage them.

+Trial Users: You can only create tickets through this pane.
+You don't have access to the Service Portal.

 #### Reporting a Problem or Incident

 1. On the **Tickets** screen, select **Create Ticket**.